Welcome to your Quite / Pretty / Rather / Fairly lesson! In this topic we talk about:

 - Quite a lot (of):

-Quite and Pretty are also possible in these situations.
+QUITE and PRETTY are also possible in the above situations.

 (Fairly nice = it could have been better)